AiJared/DSA_in_python/README.md

 - Set the previous pointer of the new node to None
 - Optionally, free the memory allocated to the deleted node.

-Check the implementation in Python in the file doubly_linked_list.py
+Check out its pseudocode in the file doubly_linked_list.txt and the implementation in Python in the file doubly_linked_list.py

 <b>ii.
 Delete at a given position</b>